a3delta/portfolio/sim-city-csharp/planning.md

   - [ ] Update cell's population by the amount specified in the next population update attribute.
   - [ ] Reinitialize the cell's next population update attribute to 0.
   - [ ] If the cell's population is 0...
-    - [ ] ...and is next to a T or # or its adjacent population is 1+, increment the cell's next population update.
+    - [ ] ...and is next to a T or # or its adjacent to 1+ cells with a population of 1+, increment the cell's next population update.
   - [ ] If the cell's population is 1, 2, or 3...
-    - [ ] ...and its neighboring population is its population x2 or greater, increment the cell's next population update.
+    - [ ] ...and its adjacent to 2+, 4+, or 6+ cells with a population of 1+, 2+, or 3+, increment the cell's next population update.
-  - [ ] If the cell's population is 4 or greater...
+  - [ ] If the cell's population is 4+...
-    - [ ] ...and its neighboring population is 8 or greater, increment the cell's next population update.
+    - [ ] ...and its adjacent to 8+ cells with a population of 4+, increment the cell's next population update.
   - [ ] If the cell's population is increased, increase the number of available workers by the same amount.

 ## zone-industrial.cs